Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

 We call a deletion pair $(s_i,s_j)$ {\em close} if $s_{i} \prec s_{j}$ is a cover relation, i.e. no crossing in-between $s_{i}$ and $s_{j}$ forms a deletion pair with $s_{i}$ or $s_{j}$.

 \begin{lemma} Suppose that $(s_i,s_j)$ is a close deletion pair, then the following Demazure weaves are equivalent:

-\end{lemma} Note that the condition that the deletion pair is close is necessary, see Remark \ref{rem: lol}. \begin{proof} We prove the statement by induction by the length of $u$.
+\end{lemma} Note that the condition that the deletion pair is close is necessary, see Remark \ref{rem: lol}. \begin{proof} First, note that by Theorem \ref{thm: ben}(a) we can choose a sequence of braid relations relating $s_iu$ and $us_j$ arbitrarily, and all such weaves would be equivalent.
+Furthermore, we can choose a braid word for $u$ arbitrarily.
+Indeed, if $u'$ is related to $u$ by braid relations then we get the diagram:

+The quadrilaterals on the left and on the right are isotopies, and the rest are built entirely from braid relations and hence are equivalences by Theorem \ref{thm: ben}(a).
+Therefore the outside pentagon is equivalent to the inside one.

+We now prove the statement by induction on the length of $u$.
 If $u$ is empty, the statement is clear.
 Otherwise, by definition of deletion pair we get $s_iu=us_j$.
 If $u$ ends with $s_j$ then we do not have a close pair, contradiction.
 Otherwise we need to apply some braid relation to $us_j$ which involves $s_j$.
 We have the following cases: